-This bill specifies that if the main office of a county board of voter registration and elections is used as an early-voting location, it may constitute one of the minimum number of required locations.
+This joint resolution specifies that if the main office of a county board of voter registration and elections is used as an early-voting location, it may constitute one of the required locations.
 This calculation assumes that the same number of poll workers will be needed to staff the main office.
 Therefore, local expenditures statewide would increase by up to \$829,920 annually beginning in FY 2022-23.
-Elections anticipates this expenditure will be offset by state reimbursements.
+Elections anticipates this local expenditure will be offset by state reimbursements.